josmar-crwdstffng/angular/aio/content/guide/forms.md

     <code-example header="src/app/hero-form/hero-form.component.ts (v1)" path="forms/src/app/hero-form/hero-form.component.ts" region="v1"></code-example>

-    The component's `selector` value of "app-hero-form" means you can drop this form in a parent template using the `<app-hero-form>` tag.
+    The `selector` value of the component is "app-hero-form" means you can drop this form in a parent template using the `<app-hero-form>` tag.

 1. The following code creates a new hero instance, so that the initial form can show an example hero.